Super competent and empathetic teacher who sees us all, if someone is having extra trouble or is in pain she always takes that into account

 “In the presence of one firmly established in nonviolence, all hostilities cease” /Yoga Sutra Sutra 2.35

-I aim to integrate compassion into all my teaching as a recurring approach to ourselves and each other, both through attitudes and specific exercises.
-Practicing yoga with compassion and non-violence is a corner-stone for the ability to integrate presence and focus, so to say the very central practice of meditation.
+I aim to integrate a pedagogy of compassion into all my teaching as a recurring approach to ourselves and each other, both through attitudes and specific exercises.
+Practicing yoga with compassion and non-violence is a corner-stone for the ability to integrate presence and be with ourselves, so to say the very central practice of meditation.
 Without compassion, being with discomfort becomes to hard and will guide us rather to dissociation than wholeness and connection.
 As an ethical direction, compassion can give our yoga practice a wider dimension where our care for ourselves generates care for others as well.
 When we recognize our place in life as part of a community, perhaps our yoga can contribute to a greater peace, not just our own.

 “Teach this triple truth to all: A generous heart, kind speech, and a life of service and compassion are the things which renew humanity.” /Buddha